 - Herbs- Cheese, ground beef, and herbs are a match made in heaven.

 - Extra cheese– Try sprinkling your ground beef Rotel dip with some sharp cheddar and broil it for a few minutes for a delicious bubbly, cheesy, hot dip!

 - Drain your Rotel canned tomatoes for a thicker cheese dip.

 How to make Rotel dip

-Start by sautéing the onion on a skillet with 1 tbsp water until they become translucent.
+Start by sautéing the onion on a skillet with 1 tablespoon water until they become translucent.
 Add in the ground beef, the paprika and cumin and brown over medium high heat until completely cooked and you there is no more pink left.
 Drain the fat to the meet is dry.

 Turn down the heat to medium and add in the can of Rotel , processed cheese, and the cream cheese.
 Stir until completely melted.
 Sprinkle with green onions and serve with tortilla chips or flat bread immediately.